National Route 39 (Costa Rica): North arc

+The north arc of the road opened in 2024.

 Hatillo tunnels

 In December 2018 and February 2019 was announced that the three semaphore-regulated junctions in the Hatillo district would be upgraded to tunnels for the transversal roads to improve the route flow of Route 39 which would be over the tunnels, these works are projected to be finished in 2020.
 These works together with the upgrade of the Guadalupe semaphore junction, and the Montes de Oca train crossing removal, would render the ring road free of any stops.